eonian-core/farm/README.md

 ## Audits

-[Audits](./audits/) folder containts all audit reports for the protocol.
+[Audits](./audits/) folder contains all audit reports for the protocol.

-For additional code analysis and audts summary check [docs Audit page](https://docs.eonian.finance/security/protocol-audits).
+For the additional code analysis and audit summaries check [docs Audit page](https://docs.eonian.finance/security/protocol-audits).

 ## Development